-- The cost of \$246,151 thousand was transferred from prepayment for machinery and equipment. - The cost of \$212,437 thousand and \$178,362 thousand, respectively, accumulated depreciation of \$47,993 thousand and \$4,956 thousand, respectively, were reclassified from right-of-use assets for the years ended December 31, 2020 and 2019 - 4.
-The cost of \$1,473 thousand and \$530 thousand were reclassified from equipment undergoing acceptance testing of property, plant and equipment to intangible assets for the years ended December 31, 2020
+^{3.} The cost of \$233,169 thousand and \$212,437 thousand, respectively, accumulated depreciation of \$140,466 thousand and \$47,993 thousand, respectively, were reclassified from right-of-use assets for the years ended December 31, 2021 and 2020.

-The Group tested the related machinery for impairment and estimated the differences between the book value and the recoverable amount.
+The Group tested the majority of the idle machinery for impairment and estimated the differences between the book value and the recoverable amount.
 The impairment loss recognized was as follows:

-The Group used fair value less selling cost to calculate the recoverable amount as the basis to measure the impairment of property, plant and equipment.
+The Group used fair value less selling cost to calculate the recoverable amount as the basis to measure the impairment of the idle property, plant and equipment.